-The trainer has a specific knowledgeable contact or simply manages to hear the tea from everyone they meet.
-As long as they have contact with some form of civilization, the player can ask the GM one of the following questions as many times per session as their Heart die divided by two, up to four.

-- What does my contact know about the situation that I don't? - What is the relationship between two characters in this scene? - Who here is in a position to meaningfully help me? - What kind of knowledge would be immediately useful to have in this situation?
+Connected The trainer has a specific knowledgeable contact or simply manages to hear the tea from everyone they meet.
+As long as they have contact with some form of civilization, the player can ask the GM one of the following questions as many times per session as their Heart die's face value divided by two. - What does my contact know about this situation, person, or entity that I don't? - What is the relationship between two characters in this scene? - Who here is in a position to meaningfully help me? - What kind of knowledge would be immediately useful to have in this situation?
 The GM must answer truthfully, or if the contact(s) would not know because it is a truly well-kept secret, let the player pick another question.

-Rival writing peaked here and never recovered
+Rival writing peaked here and never recove- why do I hear boss music